 The whale tail wing contains raised edges.
 These slightly raised parts sweep away from the car trunk.

 Because of this design, the whale tail is also known as a tea tray.
-Overall, this type of wing is primarily used for its look and it doesn’t serve a lot of purposes.
+Overall, this type of wing is primarily used for its look, and it doesn’t serve a significant practical purpose.

 2. Gurney Flap

 The gurney flap is also known as the wickerbill.
 It has a small tab that comes from the wing’s edge.
 While this type does look good, it’s not meant just for aesthetics.